Ghini/ghini.github.io/_posts/2016-01-01-letscallitghini.markdown

 has been growing slow, it's still not much more than a prototype, but let's just choose this day and finally say it's time to join stuff under one name.

-The external event triggering the decision was the original author rolling back changes by other authors and publishing his personal 'bauble' version.
+The external event triggering the decision is that the original author rolled back bauble to when he was the only contributor, and is now playing at his own web based bauble, based on a different technology than ghini's, releasing it under a permissive licence.

-I would not like to have two different programs under the same name: better two different programs under two different names.
+I think that to have two different programs under one name will only confuse
+people: better two different programs under two different names.

 Thanks to Francesca Ponzio for the new logo!